Buildings & Grounds

 Indoor and Outdoor Space

 You are invited to explore the woods, sculptures, and meditation garden outdoors anytime during the week.
 Indoor spaces are used throughout the week by members and friends, as well as by community organizations.
-The wood pulpit was made by Jim Woodruff as was the glass table seen in the center of the sanctuary photo at right.
-The linen hanging from the pulpit was made by a woman from our Oklánd , Transylvania (Romania) Partner Church using a traditional Székely design.
+The wood pulpit was made by Jim Woodruff as was the glass table currently located in front of the large window overlooking the memorial woods.
+The chalice fabric hanging from the pulpit was made by UUFA member Scott Mason.

 For more about using our space go to Rental Information.